Dynamical low-noise microwave source for cold-atom experiments: Characterization

 Because of the bandpass filters, the peak power slightly varies with the frequency of the microwave source by about $\pm 0.2\,$dB in the relevant frequency range of $6.835\,$GHz $\pm 5\,$MHz and $\pm 1\,$dB for $6.835\,$GHz $\pm 25\,$MHz.
 The small effect in the relevant range can be calibrated and the power can be adjusted by the \textit{ARTIQ} software.

-Furthermore, we evaluate the phase noise $\mathcal{L}(f_\textrm{off})=\tfrac{1}{2} S_{\phi}(f_\textrm{off})$, where $S_{\phi}(f_\textrm{off})$ is the one-sided spectral density of phase fluctuations and $f_\textrm{off}$ is the offset frequency from the carrier~\citep{FerrePikal2009}.
-A low phase noise is desired for a high-fidelity state preparation and manipulation (see Section \ref{intro}).
-Figure~\ref{budget} shows the phase noise contributions for the microwave source, measured for an output frequency of $6.835\,$GHz with the \textit{Rohde \& Schwarz FSWP}.
+Furthermore, we evaluate the phase noise $\mathcal{L}(f)=\tfrac{1}{2} S_{\varphi}(f)$, where $S_{\varphi}(f)$ is the one-sided spectral density of phase fluctuations and $f$ is the offset frequency from the carrier~\cite{FerrePikal2009}.
+A low phase noise is desired for a high-fidelity state preparation and manipulation (Section \ref{intro}).
+Figure~\ref{budget} shows the phase noise contributions for the microwave source, measured for an output frequency of $6.835\,$GHz with the \textit{Rohde\&Schwarz FSWP8}.
 The colors of the lines correspond to different measurement points in the system, as visualized in Fig.~\ref{setup}.

 The phase noise of the two microwave output signals is very similar, although they follow different amplification paths.
-The overall phase noise is limited by the local oscillator for low offset frequencies below $70\,$Hz and by the DDS for offset frequencies above.
-The values of the phase noise for the two output paths are between $-120\,$dBc/Hz and $-130\,$dBc/Hz in the kHz regime with a minimum at $-130\,$dBc/Hz for a few hundred kHz.
-For both paths, we obtain a favorably small integrated phase noise of $580\,${\textmu}rad in the important range of $10\,$Hz to $100\,$kHz (see Section \ref{intro}), which provides the central figure of merit of the constructed microwave source.
+The overall phase noise is limited by the DDS for frequencies from $2\,$kHz up to $20\,$kHz and by the local oscillator for all other frequencies.
+It is below $-120\,$dBc/Hz above $350\,$Hz and below $-130\,$dBc/Hz for frequencies greater than $2.5\,$kHz, and approaches a floor of $-140\,$dBc/Hz at high frequencies.
+The small peak at $16\,$kHz stems from residual DDS noise~\cite{Calosso2020} and may originate from power supply noise.
+For both paths, we obtain a favorably small integrated phase noise of ${\Delta \Phi = 480\,\textrm{{\textmu}rad}}$ in the important range of $10\,$Hz to $100\,$kHz (Section \ref{intro}), which provides the central figure of merit of the constructed microwave source.

-It is also visible that the phase noise for the local oscillator's $7\,$GHz output is very close to the one predicted by up-scaling the noise of the $100\,$MHz output.
-Furthermore, with a reference connected to this oscillator, the long-term stability could be improved and therefore the phase noise for small frequency offsets could be decreased.
+With a reference connected to the local oscillator, the long-term stability could be improved and therefore the phase noise for small frequency offsets could be decreased.

-The amplitude (AM) noise of the presented microwave source is also measured.
-For the bandwidth of $10\,$mHz to $100\,$kHz, it evaluates to an integrated AM noise of $0.008\,$\%.
-It is thus a negligible noise contribution for our experiments.
+The amplitude (AM) noise $S_{a}(f)$ of the presented microwave source is also measured and shown in Fig.~\ref{AMbudget}.
+Because the amplitude noise is important also for very low offset frequencies and measurements in that range have a very long duration, high sensitivity limits had to be accepted as a consequence.
+Hence, the amplitude noise of the microwave source can only be given as an upper bound.
+For the bandwidth of $278\,${\textmu}Hz (measurement duration of one hour) to $100\,$kHz, it evaluates to an integrated AM noise of $0.015\,$\% and therefore an intensity noise of $\Delta I / I = 0.03\,$\%.
+It is thus in the desired order of magnitude to achieve Heisenberg-limited resolution.